-- (a) The principal activities of the subsidiary are provision of consultancy services. - (b) The principal activity of the subsidiaries is investment holding. - (c) The principal activities of the subsidiaries are the provision of laboratory services including processing of porcelain crown, bridges and dentures, development of dental inlay technology, and provision of technical consultancy services. - (d) The principal activities of the subsidiary are trading of medical and dental instruments and supplies, provision of investment consultancy services, and leasing of medical equipment. - (e) The principal activities of the subsidiary are leasing of dental equipment. - (f) Audited by RSM SG Assurance LLP. - (g) Audited by SBA Stone Forest (Beijing) CPA Firm, an alliance firm of RSM SG Assurance LLP. - (h) Audited by Liaoning Runzhi CPAs, a firm of accountants other than member firms of RSM International of which RSM SG Assurance LLP in Singapore is a member. - [i] Upgraded from Clinic to Hospital with effect from 3 November 2023.
-Formally known as Jinzhou Aoxin Youxin Dental Clinic Co., Ltd. [锦州奥新尤信口腔门诊有限公司].
+- (a) The principal activities of the subsidiary are provision of consultancy services. - (b) The principal activity of the subsidiaries is investment holding. - (c) The principal activities of the subsidiaries are the provision of laboratory services including processing of porcelain crown, bridges and dentures, development of dental inlay technology, and provision of technical consultancy services. - (d) The principal activities of the subsidiary are trading of medical and dental instruments and supplies, provision of investment consultancy services, and leasing of medical equipment. - (e) The principal activities of the subsidiary are leasing of dental equipment. - (f) Audited by RSM SG Assurance LLP. - (g) Audited by SBA Stone Forest (Shanghai) CPA Co., Ltd, an alliance firm of RSM SG Assurance LLP. - (h) Audited by Liaoning Runzhi CPAs, a firm of accountants other than member firms of RSM International of which RSM SG Assurance LLP in Singapore is a member. - (i) Registered in PRC on 3 December 2024. - (j) Ceased operation in October 2024 and in the midst of applying for strike-off. - (k) Registered in PRC on 12 July 2024.